7 Reasons Why Adding Good Visuals in Your Presentations Drives Engagement

 2. Brainstorming sessions

 Add an image that you need to brainstorm a tagline for into a word cloud poll, and look at the common theme your team brings out.
-Having an image to look at while entering options makes it easier to for your teammates to be creative within the brand guidelines.
+Having an image to look at while entering options makes it easier for your teammates to be creative within the brand guidelines.

 3. Picking an event theme